amalbros/task-manager/README.md

 # TaskManager

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.0.

 The Task manager have the following functionalities:
-Create task
+Create task.
-Assign a task to a user
+Assign a task to a user.
-Update Task
+Update Task.
-Delete task
+Delete task.
-View task based on the date and priority (High medium-low) Being able to drag and drop a task from one priority to another Real-Time Search bar
+View task based on the date and priority (High medium-low).
+Being able to drag and drop a task from one priority to another.
+Real-Time Search bar.

 Demo:[here](https://taskmanagerplatform.netlify.app)